-Writing user manuals can be a difficult task, therefore here are some tips on writing user manuals that will help you and the person reading it.
-You want to ensure that the user manual you write actually helps someone and is user friendly.
+Writing user manuals can be a difficult task, and yet you want to ensure that the user manual you write actually helps someone and is user friendly.
 You do not want to leave the readers wondering about more than what they were trying to understand when they came to your user manual for help in the first place.
-A lot of user manuals will leave people stumped therefore not solving the problem the manual is supposed to solve.
+Writing a good user manual requires good technical writing.

 Understanding who your audience is can be half the battle when writing a user manual.
-By knowing who your audience is, you know what and how much information to put in the manual about a particular topic.
-For example, if your audience is computer technicians then it is fine to go about explaining the manual in technological wording they will understand.
+By knowing your audience, you know what type and how much information to put in the manual about a particular topic.

-When writing a user manual it is always good to know your objective.
-This ensures you are putting all the right information in the manual that is needed.
-To help with your user manual objective, it might be a good idea to make an outline so as to know when and where to place the information.
-The outline will also help with the objective so that you do not confuse or overload the reader on too many details.
+If you identify the objective for the manual you will be better able to ensure that you are putting all the right information in the manual.
+Make an outline so that you know when and where to place the information.
+This will give you a checkpoint so that you do not confuse or overload the reader with too many details.

-When writing user manuals, you want to be brief and detailed.
-Being wordy just to add content to make the manual longer is never recommended.
+User manuals need to be brief and detailed.
+Being wordy just to add content and to make the manual longer is never recommended.
 If a question can be answered in a few sentences then it is best to leave it that way.
 Be brief by getting to the point and answering all important items that need to be addressed.
 State the details, but make every word count.
 Too much can cause information overload.

 A table of contents is key when establishing what tips on writing user manuals you should take into consideration.
 Most user manuals use a table of contents to show the organization of the manual.
 The table of contents will help guide readers throughout the user manual.
 A table of contents will also help the reader locate answers to the questions they are looking for.

-When writing a user manual do not use all technical language unless it is required.
+Do not use all technical language unless it is required.
 People often feel jumbled and overloaded by words that make no since to them.
-Therefore, being conversational when writing a user manual will help readers feel better about finding an answer they are looking for.
-Conversational answers seem to help people feel more at ease, helping them to understand better.

 One of the best tips on writing user manuals is to include examples.
 In math books you see math examples and in grammar books you see grammar examples.
 Using examples when trying to explain technical information makes the explaining easier.
 Usually, if people see an example, the explanation will be clearer to them.